NREL/nygrid2sienna/README.md

-# nys_psy
+# NYgrid Model Translation to the Sienna Ecosystem

-This repo holds the translation of the [NYgrid](https://github.com/AndersonEnergyLab-Cornell/NYgrid) model developed by the [Anderson Energy Lab](https://andersonenergylab-cornell.github.io/) at Cornell University to the Sienna Ecosystem.
-In addition to the baseline model developed based on the 2019 data, this repo also contains virtual wind and solar sites modeled for the New York's Climate Leadership & Community Protection Act for 2040.
+This repository contains the translation of the [NYgrid](https://github.com/AndersonEnergyLab-Cornell/NYgrid) model, developed by the [Anderson Energy Lab](https://andersonenergylab-cornell.github.io/) at Cornell University, into the Sienna Ecosystem.
+In addition to the baseline model, which is based on 2019 data, this repository includes virtual wind and solar sites modeled to align with New York's Climate Leadership & Community Protection Act (CLCPA) targets for 2040.

-The 2040 version of the model has a unified correlated renewable and load profiles for 22 years.
-The methodology to generate these data is introduced in ["Heterogeneous Vulnerability of Zero-Carbon Power Grids under Climate-Technological Changes"](https://arxiv.org/abs/2307.15079) and the scripts to genreate these data and be found in the [ny-clcpa2050](https://github.com/AndersonEnergyLab-Cornell/ny-clcpa2050) repo.
+The 2040 version of the model features a unified, correlated dataset of renewable generation and load profiles spanning 22 years.
+The methodology used to generate these data is detailed in ["Heterogeneous Vulnerability of Zero-Carbon Power Grids under Climate-Technological Changes"](https://arxiv.org/abs/2307.15079), and the scripts for data generation are available in the [ny-clcpa2050](https://github.com/AndersonEnergyLab-Cornell/ny-clcpa2050) repository.

-Note that although this model is a test system that is intended to mimic the power flow of the NYS transmission system, it is NOT representative of the real transmission system.
+> **Note:** While this test system is designed to simulate the power flow of the New York State transmission system, it does not represent the actual transmission network.

 # Branch Info: